Supporting 21st century operational resilience.

 The quickest and most effective way to combat this problem is to upskill existing staff—or those looking to change careers—into both technical and non-technical cyber security roles.

-The PGI Cyber Academy provides clients with reskilling programmes designed to train staff more effectively, drive hiring costs down and improve employee retention.
+The PGI Cyber Academy provides clients with reskilling programmes designed to train staff more effectively, drive hiring costs down and improving employee retention.

 Internal programmes Read more Read less